Season: 2 (The Sonny & Cher Show)

 “Hey Marge, Who the -bleep- Is That?”
 Award

-They honor the costume and make-up people.
-They then show guest stars in make-up and costumes and Sonny asks the audience if they can guess who they are.
 Again, Ted Zeigler accepts on the winner’s behalf.
 Sonny asks Ted, “are you really known as the man with 1,000 faces?”
-Ted says, “yes.”
-Sonny says, “Then, I was wondering why you picked that one.”
-Ted responds, “Laugh now, but tomorrow I’ll be Bert Parks and you will still be you.”
-Ouch.
+Ted says, “yes, why?”
+Sonny says, “Well I was wondering Ted, why you picked that one.”
+Ted responds, “You go an laugh Sonny but tomorrow I’ll be Bert Parks and you will still be you.”
+(Ouch.)

-Chastity’s Nepotism Award
+The Nepotism Award

-For Cher’s Dress Designer Bob Mackie
+For Cher’s Dress Designer, Bob Mackie

 The Roll ‘Em!
-Award
+Tribute

 (I just said that last night as I passed Luigi’s restaurant so this is my favorite award.)